pybind/pybind11/docs/advanced/classes.rst

 that are implemented in terms of C++ getters and setters.

 Static properties can also be created in a similar way to expose getters and setters of static class attributes.
+Two things are important to note:

+1. Static properties are implemented by instrumenting the *metaclass* of the class in question -- however, this requires the class to have a modifiable metaclass in the first place. pybind11 provides a ``py::metaclass()`` annotation that must be specified in the ``class_`` constructor, or any later method calls to ``def_{property_,∅}_{readwrite,readonly}_static`` will fail (see the example below).

-It is important to note that the implicit ``self`` argument also exists in this case and is used to pass the Python ``type`` subclass instance.
+2. For static properties defined in terms of setter and getter functions, note that the implicit ``self`` argument also exists in this case and is used to pass the Python ``type`` subclass instance.
 This parameter will often not be needed by the C++ side, and the following example illustrates how to instantiate a lambda getter function that ignores it:

 .. code-block:: cpp

-    py::class_<Foo>(m, "Foo")
+    py::class_<Foo>(m, "Foo", py::metaclass())
         .def_property_readonly_static("foo", [](py::object /* self */) { return Foo(); });

 Operator overloading